ECS-251-W2020/final-project-group-3/Report2.md

 # Report 2

 ## Weekly Meeting Notes
 Over the weekend, we met with the primary goal of selecting a Raft library to use for our project.
-We tried several libraries, but many were dated and had issues with installation including outdated dependences.
+We tried several libraries, but many were dated and had issues with installation including outdated dependencies.

 We finally settled on Nuraft, a relatively recent Raft implementation in C++.